RMI-Hub/rmi-corporate-commitments/README.md

 The initial view of the app is a preset, found in `./src/config/presets.json`.
 This is done so the default view is validated against a json schema.

+### Updating the data

+Everything runs off of the aforementioned CSV: `./functions/data.csv`.
+Replace that file with a new version (using the same name) and push it to the remote repo.
+The Github Actions will process and deploy it at that point.

+1. Replace the file in the code.
+1. **Commit** the new file with `git commit ./functions/data.csv`
+1. **Push** the new file to the remote repo (i.e. the cloud) with `git push origin main`.
+1. Wait a while for the processing to complete.
+1. If you have a green checkmark on [this page](https://github.com/ryanbmarx/rmi-corporate-commitments/actions), then all is good.

 ## The app

 This dashboard is written in [Svelte.js](https://svelte.dev) and uses [D3](https://d3js.org) for the charting.
 The overarching command `make build` will process all javascript imports and generate `/public/bundle.js` and `/public/bundle.css`.
 It also moves the current `./src/static/global.css` into the public folder, too.